WSO2 launches a new program to help startups build better apps faster and cheaper

 Did you miss a session from VB Transform 2023?
 Register to access the on-demand library for all of our featured sessions.

-“What we have done in terms of Choreo, we have put together the key tooling that they don’t really need to learn in any particular cloud,” said Wickremasinghe.
-“It could be AWS, it could be Azure, it could be GCP, that they can build their application.”
+“What we have done in terms of Choreo [is] we have put together the key tooling [so] that they don’t really need to learn in any particular cloud,” said Wickremasinghe.
+“It could be AWS, it could be Azure, it could be GCP [where] they can build their application.”

 The program encourages startups to use Ballerina, WSO2’s open-source cloud-native programming language designed specifically for integration and cloud app development.

-“We have seen these teams who are even doing low-code development, using Ballerina, they save roughly around like 30 to 40% of the time during the integration,” said Wickremasinghe.
+“We have seen these teams who are even doing low-code development, using Ballerina they save roughly … 30 to 40% of the time during the integration,” said Wickremasinghe.

 The launch of this program signals WSO2’s continued focus on emerging companies and developers, as more businesses adopt cloud platforms and API-driven architectures.
 By offering its technology via credits and mentoring, WSO2 aims to become a strategic partner for startups looking to build and deliver innovative apps faster.